September 17, 2024

 The choice of sample matrix can have a profound effect on the quality of a RO assay.
 For example, PBMC processing can negatively impact the binding of the drug, resulting in an underestimation of the RO.
 We also typically test different vacutainers to maximize the stability and precision of the RO measurement.

 Our experienced scientists develop and validate different RO strategies to address a variety of drug types and reagent availabilities, drawing on our extensive experience in deploying RO assay strategies in clinical trials.
-Step up to the next level in your RO assay development and validation with our custom-designed panels and strengthen the confidence in your data.

 About the author: